kubeflow/website/content/docs/started/getting-started-gke.md

 You do not need a running GKE cluster.
 The deployment process will create a cluster for you.

-## Create OAuth client credentials
+## Create OAuth client credentials (skip this section if using basic auth)

 Create an OAuth client ID to be used to identify Cloud IAP when requesting access to a user's email account.
 Kubeflow uses the email address to verify the